 Anakin regarded her perfect lips, twisted into a frown that reduced him to the least importance.
 He lifted his chin.

 "I just wanted to see you," the boy said, making a sour face.
 "You're never around.
 I've been waiting to see you for weeks.
 I've gone by the Senate, but they say you're busy.
 Left you notes and no answer."

 Padme's eyebrows forced a line in her forehead.
-She fell back on a practiced condescension she usually used on politicians.
+She fell back on a practiced condescension she used on politicians.
 "I'm sorry you feel ignored, Anakin, but I'm very busy.
 War has its requirements.
 Perhaps when it's resolved, we can spend some time together.
-We could go with Master Obi-Wan to – "
+We could go with Master Obi-Wan to—"

 Anakin scowled.
 "I don't want to talk about Obi-Wan.
 That's all I ever talk about.
 No one talks about me."
-The anger somehow gave momentum to his original purpose.
-He pulled a shiny silver locket from inside his tunic.
-A heart shaped-pendant dangled from a short chain that could likely wouldn't fit a grown woman's neck.
+The anger gave momentum to his original purpose.
+He pulled a shiny locket from inside his tunic.
+A heart shaped-pendant dangled from a short chain unlikely to fit a grown woman's neck.
 "I bought this for you," he said in frustration.
 "I saved a week of meal stipends.
 And I bought you this."

 Padme blanched as the boy opened the locket to reveal their portraits—one on each half.
 Hers was from a gala for visiting dignitaries.
 His was a posed image against an artificial backdrop.
 There was an unnerving intimacy about their pictures almost touching.